rackerlabs/technical-blog/_posts/2019-10-17-secure-sensitive-data-in-oracle.md

 databases to test non-production databases with realistic, but scrubbed, data based on masking rules.

-Oracle 12c (now available in 11.2.0.8 also) introduced a built in DDM capability called Data redaction.
+Oracle 12c (now available in 11.2.0.8 also) introduced a built-in DDM capability called Data Redaction.

 ### Data Redaction